jaseemabid/Olifant/README.md

     $ stack haddock --no-haddock-deps --open

+Olifant programs can be compiled to LLVM IR and then to native binaries with Clang.

+    $ stack exec olifant <<< 'sum 4 5' > a.ll
+    $ make a.out
+    $ ./a.out
+    9

+The compiler accepts programs from stdin or takes a file as argument.

 I would *LOVE* any code contributions.
 There is a [milestone][milestone] to track priority bugs and features if you are looking for some inspiration.